trinodb/trino/presto-docs/src/main/sphinx/connector/system.rst

 ================

-The System connector provides information and metrics about the currently running Presto cluster.
+The System connector provides information and metrics about the currently running Trino cluster.
 It makes this available via normal SQL queries.

 Configuration
 -------------